dexie/Dexie.js/README.md

 Contribute
 ==========
 Contributions are welcome.
 Here is a little cheat-sheet for how to get started.
-Assuming you've already ran `npm install dexie` for the app your are developing.
+Assuming you've already ran `npm install dexie --save-dev` for the app your are developing.

 ```
 git clone https://github.com/dfahlander/Dexie.js.git